Resolution-scale relativistic formulation of non-differentiable mechanics: Fractal dimension

 We may apply this to the case of the measurement of the length, $D_T=1$, of the von Koch curve (See Figure \ref{fractalfig}).
 Take $\delta x/\delta x'=3^p$, with $p$ some integer.
-Then by the construction of the von Koch curve, $\mathcal M_{\delta x}/\mathcal M _{\delta x'}=4^{-p}$ so that $Q_{\delta x}/Q_{\delta x'}=\left(3/4\right)^p$ and, $D_F=\log 4/\log 3\approx 1.261859\cdots$.
+Then by the construction of the von Koch curve, ${\mathcal M}_{\delta x}/{\mathcal M}_{\delta x'}=4^{-p}$ so that $Q_{\delta x}/Q_{\delta x'}=\left(3/4\right)^p$ and, $D_F=\log 4/\log 3\approx 1.261859\cdots$.
 The fact that $D_F>D_T$ indicates the divergence of the length as the curve is inspected at smaller scales.
 The right panel of Figure \ref{fractalfig} presents another example with a fractal dimension $D_F=2$.
 In self-similar objects such as the curves in Figure \ref{fractalfig}, the fractal dimension remains constant under successive changes of resolution-scale.
 This, however, is not necessarily the case, and curves with a fractal dimension that depends on the resolution-scale are easy to imagine.
-We can even imagine changes of resolution-scale resulting in transitions between fractal and non fractal regimes.
+We can even imagine changes of resolution-scale resulting in transitions between fractal and non-fractal regimes.
 A very good example of this is the Brownian motion of a particle.
 The inspection of the trajectory with a fine enough resolution reveals the kinks resulting from collisions with individual molecules of the surrounding fluid.
-Between collisions, the particle is observed in the ballistic regime, with a path of fractal dimension 1.0, while at poorer resolution, in the diffusive regime, we will soon see that the fractal dimension of the path is 2.0.
+Between collisions, the particle is observed in the ballistic regime\cite{mo2015}, with a path of fractal dimension 1.0, while at poorer resolution, in the diffusive regime, we will see below that the fractal dimension of the path is 2.0.
+Then, with an even coarser resolution, a drift may be revealed and dominate the motion with a path of fractal dimension of 1.0 again.